HarvestingClouds/HarvestingClouds.github.io/_posts/2016-04-15-Azure-Authentication-Authenticating-any-Azure-API-Request.md

 I hope you find this usefull and this will avoid the trouble of figuring things out, which I have already undergone.

-Let me know in the comments below if you have any questions of anything to add to this.
+Let me know in the comments below if you have any questions or anything to add to this.